LoFP LoFP / t1110

 an okta admnistrator may be logged into multiple accounts from the same host for legitimate reasons.

-automated processes that attempt to authenticate using expired credentials and unbounded retries may lead to false positives.
+automated processes that attempt to authenticate using expired credentials or have misconfigured authentication settings may lead to false positives.

 based on the high-frequency threshold, it would be unlikely for a legitimate user to exceed the threshold for failed totp code attempts in a short time-span.